ocupop/dart4web/src/_guides/quick-start.md

   editor view and selecting **Reformat with Dart Style**.

 * [dart2js](/tools/dart2js)
-: Dart's JavaScript compiler builds your app so that it can be viewed in any browser.
+: This compiler converts your app to JavaScript so that your app can run in any modern browser.
-  You rarely use `dart2js` directly, as the `pub build` and `pub serve` commands handle this for you.
-WebStorm provides a direct link to the `Build...` command, or you can right-click the `index.html` file and select **Open in Browser >** to launch your app in the selected browser.
+  Usually, instead of running `dart2js` directly, you use an IDE or a command such as `pub build` or `pub serve`.
+  In WebStorm, you can launch your app in whichever browser you choose by right-clicking `index.html` and selecting **Open in Browser >**.
+  To build a deployable version of your app from within WebStorm, the `Build...` command.

 ## Write a web app

 The [Avast Ye Pirates](/codelabs/ng2/) code lab walks you through an Angular Dart app that generates pirate name badges.